macOS - Switching Between Applications

 The Dock is a convenient way to jump between active applications on your Mac.

-Active applications will be highlighted in the dock by a black dot (or a white dot on older versions of Mac OS X).
+Active applications will be highlighted in the dock by a coloured dot under the applications icon.

-- Click on the application in the Dock and it will be displayed to the front.
+- Click on the application's icon in the Dock and it will be displayed on screen.